 AOTA also wrote in the same report that "many entry-level doctoral graduates are able to pursue and fill unique positions due to their advanced education."
 These positions, which can include roles in academia, administration, and scientific research, are often only open to doctorate holders and may pay more.

 There are many things occupational therapists can do to make more money beyond getting an advanced degree.
 An OT might look for work in one of the states that tend to pay occupational therapists more, or in major metro areas where salaries are often higher.
 They might also apply for roles with home health agencies or travel OT positions, which usually pay more.
 Non-clinical roles are some of the highest-paying, so transitioning into administration can lead to a bigger paycheck.

 Occupational therapists who find per diem employment sometimes command a higher hourly rate than occupational therapists in full-time positions, though be aware that per diem positions don't come with PTO, health insurance, or other benefits.
 Other OTs boost their earning potential by specializing in a particular field of occupational therapy.

 Another way to earn more, regardless of highest education achieved, is to pursue nationally recognized certifications or professional development training related to certain patient populations or specific therapies.
 There are many salary-boosting certifications OTs can pursue, including:

 Finally, just keep working hard.
-According to the AOTA Salary and Workforce Survey, occupational therapists typically earn about $59,000 right out of school, but after just six years in the field, that jumps to $69,000.
 At some point in your career in occupational therapy, your degree will become the least interesting thing on your resume.
 Your earning potential will hinge not on your education but on the quality of care you're capable of delivering to your patients.

 Questions or feedback?
 Email email@example.com